?: conditional

 block to assign q = a^b

-(XOR) when enabled, else q=0
+(XOR) when enabled, else q=0.

-Run make simulate
+Run make simulate to test the

 operation.
 Verify that the console output is correct.
 Then

-modify the testbench
+modify the testbench to

 use an assign